Anyline/mobile-ocr-documentation-anyline/source/includes/_modules.md

 **Digital Meter (ALPHA)**
 Android: *DIGITAL_METER*, iOS: *ALDigitalMeter*, Cordova: *scanDigitalMeter* Is general scanner for digital meters with at least 5 digits.
-It will try to find the biggest number of connected digts and return those without decimal marker.
+It will try to find the biggest number of connected digits and return those without decimal marker.

 **Heat Meter with 4 main (up to 3 decimal) digits (ALPHA)**
 Android: *HEAT_METER_4*, iOS: *ALHeatMeter4*, Cordova: *scanHeatMeter4*
 Scan digital heat meters with 4 main and up to 3 decimal digits.
 The decimal digits are in the result if they could be detected or are omitted otherwise.

-This mode may be replaced in the future with a mode that automatically detects the amount of digtis.
+This mode may be replaced in the future with a mode that automatically detects the amount of digits.

 **Heat Meter with 5 main (up to 3 decimal) digits (ALPHA)**
 Android: *HEAT_METER_5*, iOS: *ALHeatMeter5*, Cordova: *scanHeatMeter5*
-Same as above with 5 digits befoe the point.
+Same as above with 5 digits before the point.

 **Heat Meter with 6 main (up to 3 decimal) digits (ALPHA)**
 Android: *HEAT_METER_6*, iOS: *ALHeatMeter6*, Cordova: *scanHeatMeter6*
-Same as above with 6 digits befoe the point.
+Same as above with 6 digits before the point.

 **Bar- and QR-Codes**
 Android: *BAR_CODE*, iOS: *ALBarcode*, Cordova: *scanBarcode* Scan bar and qr codes.
 This mode can be used to identifiy a meter.
-See the [barcode module] (#available-barcode-formats)for supported types.
+See the [barcode module] (#available-barcode-formats) for supported types.

 **Serial Numbers (ALPHA)**
-Android: *SERIAL_NUMBER*, iOS: *ALSerialNumber*, Cordova: *scanSerialNumber* Scan serial numbers that are engraved or printed onto a meter with arabic digits.
+Android: *SERIAL_NUMBER*, iOS: *ALSerialNumber*, Cordova: *scanSerialNumber* Scan serial numbers that are engraved or printed onto a meter (consisting of numbers 0-9).

 ### Android